UltrosBot/Ultros-contrib/Web/DEVELOPMENT.md

 * `nav_name` - The name of the page as defined in the class.
 This is used to work out which nav item should be marked as active.
 * `plugin` - The instance of the Web plugin.
 Also available as `self.plugin`.
+    In templates, this is a weakref.
+You'll need to use `plugin()`, and prepare for that call to return `None`!
 * `session` - The session object, as detailed in the next section.
 * `sessions` - Sessions manager instance.
 * `xsrf` - A function for making forms XSRF-protected.